How Much Does AI App Development Cost in the UK?

 How much does AI app development cost in the UK?

-Is it cheaper to use an AI API or build a custom model?
+Is it cheaper to use an AI API or build a custom AI model?

 Nordstone builds AI-powered mobile and web applications for UK startups, scaleups, and enterprise clients.
 We have delivered AI projects across fintech, healthcare, e-commerce, legal tech, and professional services — from API integrations to custom ML models.
 Tell us what you are building and we will give you a clear, itemised cost estimate with no obligation.